ncbi/elastic-blast-docs/docs/source/configuration.rst

     Use `preemptible nodes <https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms>`_ in the kubernetes cluster.

-    **Note**: This is only recommended if your ElasticBLAST search will take a few hours (less than 24).
+    **Note**: This is only recommended if your ElasticBLAST search will take less than 24 hours.

     * Default: ``no``
     * Values: Any string.
 Set to ``yes`` enable.